pablopenlop/gradewing_guide/docs/data-manager/student-setup.md

 !!! info "Cross-Board Grading Alignment"
     The system performs real-time normalization between boards:
     *   **9-1 Scale (Edexcel/OxfordAQA/CIE):** Standardized for subjects like English and Maths.
-    *   **A*-G Scale (CIE History/Science):** The application retains the legacy alphabetic format for these specific codes (0470/0653) while providing equivalency mapping for internal school reporting and baseline comparisons.
+    *   **A*-G Scale (CIE History/Science):** The application retains the legacy alphabetic format for these specific codes (0470/0653) while providing equivalency mapping for internal school reporting.

-!!! info "Project-Based Learning (HPQ)"
-    The **AQA Level 2 HPQ** is recorded as a skills-based qualification.
-This allows the center to track the development of independent study habits early, serving as a critical data point for predicting success in Year 12/13 research-heavy subjects.

 ---

-### **Case Study 5: The Triple Science Specialist (STEM-Driven Profile)**
+### Case Study 5: The Triple Science Specialist (STEM-Driven Profile)
 *“A specialized STEM-oriented IGCSE pathway: focusing on independent science disciplines while integrating Cambridge’s numerical Mathematics for a high-rigor foundation.”*

 #### **Profile Overview**
 This case demonstrates the application's ability to handle the "Triple Science" route.
-It rejects the grouped 'Combined' or 'Co-ordinated' models in favor of three distinct reporting streams (Biology, Chemistry, Physics), providing a more granular academic record.
+It rejects grouped models in favor of three distinct reporting streams (Biology, Chemistry, Physics), providing a more granular academic record for future STEM specialization.

-*   **Independent Science Stream:** Three separate Pearson Edexcel IGCSEs (4BI1, 4CH1, 4PH1), explicitly avoiding the Combined (0653) or Co-ordinated (0654) awards.
+*   **Independent Science Stream:** Three separate Pearson Edexcel IGCSEs (4BI1, 4CH1, 4PH1), explicitly avoiding the Combined or Co-ordinated awards.
 *   **Numerical Maths Integration:** Utilization of **Cambridge (0980)** to ensure a 9-1 graded foundation in Mathematics.
-*   **High-Rigor Academic Load:** A 9-qualification portfolio designed for students targeting Medicine, Engineering, or Pure Sciences.
+*   **High-Rigor Academic Load:** A 9-qualification portfolio designed for students targeting Medicine, Engineering, or Pure Sciences at Key Stage 5.
 *   **Technical Breadth:** Inclusion of Computer Science and Geography to complement the scientific analytical framework.

 #### **Application Enrollment View**